-A common trigger is usually localised trauma or infection, this leads to the activation of inflammatory cells in the skin.
-These inflammatory cells secrete chemicals stimulating skin cells to rapidly replicate reducing skin cell lifespan from 28-30 days to 3-5 days.
+A common trigger is usually localised trauma such as a scratch or an infection which leads to the activation of inflammatory cells in the skin.
+These inflammatory cells secrete chemicals that cause skin cells to rapidly replicate (reducing the lifespan of a skin cell from around 28 days to 3-5 days).
 The shortened skin lifespan leads to an accumulation of dead skin cells which further stimulates local inflammation.

-Topical (cream-based) steroids (anti-inflammatories) are common first-line treatments that work by reducing skin inflammation, thereby diminishing skin-cell turnover.
+Topical (cream-based) steroids are common first-line treatments.
+They work by reducing skin inflammation, thereby diminishing skin-cell turnover.

-Exposure to UV light is also an effective treatment which works by damaging skin cell DNA inhibiting cell replication and by suppressing the immune cell function.
-UV therapy, however, needs to be used in a controlled manner as UV light exposure can cause significant skin damage and lead to skin cancers.
+Exposure to UV light may also be an effective treatment.
+The UV both affects the skin cell DNA, inhibiting the replication process, as well as suppressing the immune cell function.
+However, UV therapy needs to be used in a controlled manner as UV light exposure can cause skin damage and lead to skin cancers.